Dymirt/Dymirt/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> Hey there, I’m Dmytro
-- 👀 I'm looking for a job as Python programmer, because this position perfectly matches my strengths of character such as long-term dedication and perseverance.
+- 👀 I'm looking for a job as Full Stack Web Developer using Python and Javascript, because this position perfectly matches my interests and my strengths of character such as long-term dedication and perseverance.
-- 🌱 Meanwhile, taking courses on AI, ML and Web Programming.
+- 🌱 Meanwhile, taking courses on AI, ML.
 - 💞️ I’m looking to collaborate on projects.

 ## Get in touch 📫